 Universal Soldier Day of Reckoning is not a typical bullet-to-head action movie.
-Directed by John Hyams, the son of Peter Hyams – director of Timecop and Sudden Death with JCVD in 90s, this version is full of noirish mystery, first-person-shooter views and apocalypse surrealism feeling.
+Directed by John Hyams, the son of Peter Hyams – director of Timecop and Sudden Death with JCVD in the 90s, this version is full of noirish mystery, first-person-shooter views and apocalypse surrealism feeling.

-Jean-Claude Van Damme, Dolph Lundgren and Andrei Arlovski are back in action as bionic commandos and now they are fighting with Scott Adkins who plays family man awakens from a nine-month coma with memories of having witnessed brutal home invaders kill his wife and young daughter.
+Jean-Claude Van Damme, Dolph Lundgren, and Andrei Arlovski are back in action as bionic commandos and now they are fighting with Scott Adkins who plays family man awakens from a nine-month coma with memories of having witnessed brutal home invaders kill his wife and young daughter.

 If in the first movie Luc Devereaux was an ex-soldier started feeling guilty for killing innocent people, in the sequel he became unisol working a on a project to create and improve a new Universal Soldier, in the third movie he reactivated and took on a next-generation UniSol, so in the Day of Reckoning Devereaux calls himself a messiah and a leader of a group of renegades.

-Yes, John Hyams has got his own vision and earns points for thinking outside the box, but for me there is still only one Universal Soldier movie – the cool sci-fi action of 1992 with JCVD and Dolph Lundgren smashing each other all the way down.
+Yes, John Hyams has got his own vision and earns points for thinking outside the box, but for me, there is still only one Universal Soldier movie – the cool sci-fi action of 1992 with JCVD and Dolph Lundgren smashing each other all the way down.